Search. Compare. Go!

 Q: When should I purchase travel insurance?

-Buy it before you need it - Most insurers suggest that comprehensive plans that include medical cover should be bought early on.
-It is not advisable for you to buy a cover right after you identify the need for medical attention.
+Buy it before you need it - Most insurers suggest that comprehensive plans that include overseas medical insurance cover should be bought early on.
+It is not advisable for you to buy a cover right after you identify the need for medical evacuation.
 Buy ahead of time and provide full protection for your trip.

 Same time as first payment is made – Right when you pay the flight fees, you should also purchase the cover which makes it easier for you to compute the total charges.